Skip to content

 # @type=enum(development, preview, production, test)

 Next.js uses the NEXT_PUBLIC_ prefix to determine which env vars are public (bundled for the browser).
-Varlock lets you control this with the @defaultSensitive root decorator.
+Varlock lets you control this using decorators.

 .env.schema